Andrewsnobre/andrewsnobre/README.md

 I worked as CTO (Startup Everblock 2020-2022) and now Senior Blockchain Engineer, developing smart contracts and NFT platforms at Candy Digital(New York-EUA), client with NFT partnerships - Netflix, Gettyimages, Mastercard, MLB, NASCAR including audit, security and smart contracts upgrades.

-• Leadership profile and Hands-on, passionate about technology and researcher in innovation.<br>
+✳️ Leadership profile and Hands-on, passionate about technology and researcher in innovation.<br>
-• Skills in demonstrating the benefits and applicability of new 4.0 technologies.<br>
+✳️ Skills in demonstrating the benefits and applicability of new 4.0 technologies.<br>
-• High capacity and flexibility in managing partnerships and implementing results.<br>
+✳️ High capacity and flexibility in managing partnerships and implementing results.<br>
-• I have networks in the innovation and startup ecosystem, participating in industry 4.0 events.<br>
+✳️ I have networks in the innovation and startup ecosystem, participating in industry 4.0 events.<br>
-• Speaker on Blockchain/DLT and decentralized storage events.<br>
+✳️ Speaker on Blockchain/DLT and decentralized storage events.<br>
-• Focused on competitive/disruptive differentials, generating increased effectiveness and cost reduction.<br>
+✳️ Focused on competitive/disruptive differentials, generating increased effectiveness and cost reduction.<br>
-• Data Science Academy Mentor in 2020.
+✳️ Data Science Academy Mentor in 2020.

-20+ Years of professional experience in software development.<br>
+:asterisk:20+ Years of professional experience in software development.<br>
-5+ Experience with Solidity and Ethereum blockchain (EVM) and Web3.<br>
+:asterisk:5+ Experience with Solidity and Ethereum blockchain (EVM) and Web3.<br>
-Deep experience with Solidity development with smart contracts upgrades and audit.<br>
+:asterisk:Deep experience with Solidity development with smart contracts upgrades and audit.<br>
-Experience with ERC Tokens(20/721/1155) / DAO´s / DeFi. <br>
+:asterisk:Experience with ERC Tokens(20/721/1155) / DAO´s / DeFi. <br>
-Familiarity with security.<br>
+:asterisk:Familiarity with security.<br>
-Project management skills.<br>
+:asterisk:Project management skills.<br>
-Experience with leading a software team.<br>
+:asterisk:Experience with leading a software team.<br>

 ![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)<br>
 My handbook about Solidity:<br>